cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

         ...
     ```

-    It starts at v1, therefore the v1 code goes into `.../genesis`, and we know that the code of the eventual upgrade named `v1tov2` is the v2.
-Note also the decision to use `/usr/local` explicitly as this is knowledge that is kept in a separate Docker image.
+    Checkers starts at v1, therefore the v1 code goes into `.../genesis`, and we know that the code of the eventual upgrade named `v1tov2` is the v2.
+Note also the decision to use `/usr/local` explicitly, as this is knowledge that is kept in a separate Docker image.

-4. And make Cosmovisor start by default:
+4. Now make Cosmovisor start by default:

     ```diff [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration-prod/prod-sim/Dockerfile-cosmovisor-alpine#L29]
         COPY --from=v2 /usr/local/bin/checkersd $DAEMON_HOME/cosmovisor/upgrades/v1tov2/bin/checkersd